BenMorel/XMLStreamer/README.md

 ## Error handling

-If an error occurs at any point (error while reading the file, or malformed document), an exception is thrown.
+If an error occurs at any point (error opening or reading the file, malformed document), an exception is thrown.

 Note that the streaming may have already been started when the exception is thrown, so your callback function may have already been called with a number of nodes.